Ododo/scc-lan-restore/README.md

 # scc-lan-restore
 Aims to restore the ability to play LAN mode on Splinter Cell Conviction after servers shutdown.

+# UPDATES

+03/01/2024: v2 includes important fixes for "Unable to Join the Match.
+The connection is not responding", please update script.

 # Current Status
 [NEED TESTING]